 Lifesize Animal Counting Book by DK Publishing – You probably can notice how worn out this book is.
 This is because it is very popular with my children.
 The photographs are beautiful, it teaches children about all sorts of animals and allows them to compare their sizes.
 This book is a bit tricky to find new for some reason.
 We got it from the second-hand baby market.
 Here is another book with a similar concept – Life-Size Zoo: From Tiny Rodents to Gigantic Elephants, An Actual-Size Animal Encyclopedia.

 Is there a book on your toddler bookshelf that you would like to tell me about?
 Share your thoughts in the comments below!Thank you for visiting.
-I would love to hear your thoughts.
-Make sure to share them in the comment section below!
-Please note this post may contain affiliate links to products I use or recommend.
+I would love to hear your thoughts!
+Feel free to leave your comment below.
+Please note that this post may contain affiliate links to products I use or recommend.